jnhthomp/ClassNotes/LearnWithLeon/29-JavascriptReviewBackFromBreak/29-JavascriptReviewBackFromBreak.md

 There should be some that are easy enough to contribute to for the first time

 ## !youtube
+Youtube is currently behind but will be caught up soon

 ## !newsletter
+Should be some goodies in the newsletter so be subscribed

 ## Discord Update
 Private LGBTQ+ channel
+There has always been a private LGBTQ+ channel
+There will be a new public one

 ## Live Crafting Your Story
 FRIDAY
 6:30pm EST

 ## OFFICE HOURS
 SUNDAY
 1:00pm EST
+Will cover git more deeply since we kind of brushed over it and will be using it to submit homework

 ## Enough for a job?
 Yes
+This course will be enough for a job
+You will have the tools you need to be a software engineer

 ## HUGE ANNOUNCEMENT NEXT WEEK
+Announcement on how much was raised for Resilient Coders via bits and subs

 ## Programming (Review)
 ## What is a program?
 (Review)
 A program is a set of instructions that you write to tell a computer what to do